korfuri/django-prometheus/README.md

 ### Monitoring your caches

-Filebased and memcached caches can be monitored.
+Filebased, memcached, redis caches can be monitored.
 Just replace the cache backend to use the one provided by django_prometheus `django.core.cache.backends` with `django_prometheus.cache.backends`.